bitapihub/fuelphp-gtm/README.md

 ->set_safe('GTM_dataLayer', $analytics->render());
 ```

-7. Configure your tags as specified in the [Ecommerce Developers Guide](https://developers.google.com/tag-manager/enhanced-ecommerce).
+* Configure your tags as specified in the [Ecommerce Developers Guide](https://developers.google.com/tag-manager/enhanced-ecommerce).
 Click the 'See the Tag Configuration for this Example'
 to figure out how to properly configure each tag.
 As it was written for the outdated version of GTM which ends/ended January 1st, 2015, take the following into consideration.

+**Changes to GTM**

 * Rules are now called triggers